Purpose and Function

 Members represent the interests of the University and the community.
-There are at least seven members with various backgrounds and fields of expertise, including, at least:
+There are at least eight members with various backgrounds and fields of expertise, including, at least:

 The IRB may, at its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the IRB.
 Such individuals will act as consultants and may not have voting privileges.

 An appointed member’s term is three years, with possibility of reappointment for one additional term.
-In order to ensure the availability of a physician to the IRB, the term of the physician member is not limited to two three-year terms.
+Eligibility is effective again after a hiatus of one year.
+If someone fills an incomplete term, they are eligible for two additional 3 year terms.
+In order to ensure the availability of a physician, physician’s assistant, medical professional, prisoner or prisoner representative to the IRB, the terms of the physician, physician’s assistant or medical professional member and the prisoner or prisoner representative member is not limited to two three-year terms.